-These distinct lesion characteristics allow perpendicular electrode placement towards the target.
-In the case of the spherical lesion created by the SInergy System, varying degrees of obliquity will have no effect on the orientation of the lesion (Figure 4).
+These distinct lesion characteristics allow electrode placement in any angle towards the target.
+In addition, the spherical shape accounts for any angle of nerve entry or exit to maximize the length of ablation.
+In the case of the spherical lesion created by the ThoraCool System, the lesion shape accommodates the variable nerve path of the medial branch (Figure 4).